 Styler

-High-performance CSS-in-JS engine for Vitus Labs UI System (~3KB gzipped).
+High-performance CSS-in-JS engine for Vitus Labs UI System (~10.3 KB gzipped).

-@vitus-labs/styler is a lightweight CSS-in-JS engine replacing styled-components.
+@vitus-labs/styler is a CSS-in-JS engine replacing styled-components.
 It provides a familiar tagged template literal API with static/dynamic path optimization, automatic class name hashing, and React 19 SSR support.

 Installation